Last updated on December 21st, 2022 at 12:11 pm

 If you want to celebrate the holiday in the most popular way, plan to get KFC for Christmas dinner in Japan.

-In the 1970s, the fast-food retailer launched an ad campaign to encourage Japanese people to split a bucket of fried chicken as a Christmas meal.
-It turned out to be wildly successful, and now, around 3.6 million people in Japan eat KFC for Christmas every year.
-Fried chicken is overall the most popular holiday food, with 58.2% of people eating it each year.
+In the 1970s, the fast-food retailer launched an ad campaign encouraging Japanese people to split a bucket of fried chicken as a Christmas meal.
+It turned out to be wildly successful, and now, around 3.6 million people in Japan eat KFC (formerly known as Kentucky Fried Chicken) for Christmas every year.
+Fried chicken is the most popular holiday food, with 58.2% of the Japanese population eating it yearly.

-Due to the popularity of fried chicken, KFC and other retailers typically require advance orders for the holidays.
-When they don’t, they may have lines out the door, leaving those who didn’t plan ahead waiting for hours to buy fried chicken.
+Due to the popularity of its chicken, KFC, and other retailers typically require advance orders for the holidays.
+When they don’t, they may have lines out the door, leaving those who didn’t plan ahead waiting hours to buy fried chicken.

-A KFC Christmas dinner usually includes either fried chicken pieces or a whole-roasted chicken plus sides.
-It also typically comes with a beverage called “chanmery.”
-A favorite with kids, this beverage is a combination of a champagne-style carbonated drink and grape juice and usually comes in whimsical packaging decorated with cartoon characters.
+A KFC holiday dinner usually includes either fried chicken pieces or whole-roasted chicken plus sides.
+It also typically comes with a beverage called “Chanmery.”
+A favorite with kids, this beverage combines a champagne-style carbonated drink and grape juice and usually comes in whimsical packaging decorated with cartoon characters.

-KFC isn’t the only thing on the menu for Christmas in Japan.
+KFC isn’t the only thing on the menu for Japanese families during Christmas.
 Almost as popular is the Christmas cake, a two-layer white sponge cake with whipped cream icing.
 Strawberries decorate the top, and some bakers also add them to the filling.

-The color scheme of the Japanese Christmas cake represents the Japanese flag.
-The shortcake emoji 🍰 found in the standard emoji library is based on this Christmas treat.
+The color scheme of these classic Christmas cakes represents the Japanese flag.
+The strawberry shortcake emoji 🍰 found in the standard emoji library is based on this Christmas treat.

-Many Japanese people eat wagashi for Christmas.
+In addition to Japanese Christmas cake, many people eat wagashi for Christmas.
 These small sweets are typically enjoyed with a cup of green tea.
 There are dozens of kinds, but some of the most well-known are mochi rice cakes, sweet white bean paste nerikiri, sweet potato paste, imo yokan, and mitarashi dango rice dumplings.
-For the holiday season, you will sometimes find wagashi shaped like Christmas trees, Santa Claus, reindeer, and snowmen.
+For the holidays, you will sometimes find wagashi shaped like Christmas trees, Santa, reindeer, and snowmen.

 Now that you know what to expect from Christmas in Japan, what Japanese traditions should you put on your to-do list?
 Here are six of the most popular ways to celebrate Christmas in Japan, including some familiar activities with a unique spin.